piyavach/PRCDv2/README.md

 # PRCDv2
-Arrangement of the Object Image Extraction
+Arrangement of the Object Image Extraction watching youtube sample https://www.youtube.com/watch?v=KG9czA0MueM&t=24s

 We implement our technique to Arrangement of the Object Image Extraction.
 It called Patch Relational Covariance Descriptor version 2 (PRCD2).